kennywall/import-test/_posts/2011-09-05-spiral-notebook-printing-api.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/mimeo/Spiral-Notebook-Example-Image.png
 ---
-{% include JB/setup %}<p>We've added a newAPI that provides spiral notebook printing services for developers.
+{% include JB/setup %}We've added a newAPI that provides spiral notebook printing services for developers.
 It enables you to price and order commercially printed notebooks in different sizes, covers, paper, color, with or without hole punches and binding from within your web and mobile applications.
 These are the different settings currently available for spiral notebooks:

 	size- 8.5×11, 5.5×8.5